“Tear down the walls see the world

 -- Pink Floyd

 I could have sworn that Roger and Bob were not in the room when we were painting our vision of the world but maybe I am wrong.
-When we looked beyond ourselves at Syncplicity we saw so much more.
+When we looked beyond ourselves at Syncplicity by Axway we saw so much more.
 We saw a world of enterprise content stores that was waiting to be accessed, and a world of business value to deliver.
 The “No Silos” strategy was born – a world where Syncplicity’s gold standard mobile UX had to be extended to other enterprise content stores to drive business value in the enterprise.

 Today, at Microsoft SharePoint Conference we’ll give you a sneak preview of how this powerful vision can be applied to SharePoint content.
 We’ll showcase our gold standard UX for enterprise content stores like SharePoint and our philosophy of: